EasyCLA

 Some projects use a Contributor License Agreement (CLA) to define the terms under which content (such as source code or documentation) is contributed to the project.

-For either a CCLA or an ICLA, after the contributor is authorized under a signed CLA, they will be able to contribute to that project without being blocked by the EasyCLA checks.
+Once a contributor has been authorized under a signed CLA, they can proceed to contribute to the project without facing any restrictions imposed by the EasyCLA checks.

 How Does EasyCLA Work?